BenCuff/github-pages-test/docs/communicating-uncertainty.md

 Contextual information should be used to provide an indication of:

-the quality of the statistics
+-the quality of the statistics
-the level of uncertainty in the statistics and data how the level of uncertainty impacts their interpretation, comparability and appropriate use If health or statistical jargon is necessary, explain it in the most appropriate place for the reader (for example, in the main body, an appendix, glossary or a linked [QMI report](https://confluence.collab.test-and-trace.nhs.uk/display/SHT/Quality+and+methodology+information+reports)).
+-the level of uncertainty in the statistics and data -how the level of uncertainty impacts their interpretation, comparability and appropriate use

+If health or statistical jargon is necessary, explain it in the most appropriate place for the reader (for example, in the main body, an appendix, glossary or a linked QMI report.

 Provide definitions and explanations of terms that may be unfamiliar to your audience.
 Definitions of standard deviation, standard error, credible and confidence intervals, and statistical significance (i.e., p-values) can be found at the end of this guidance.
 {% endcapture %}